jacobzlogar/foobar/README.md

 # My Solutions To The Google Foobar Challenges

-### Some are missing the challenge text, i will start adding these in the future
+### Some challenges are missing the challenge text

-If you're given this challenge and you decide to use my answers, well that's on you.
+Educational purposes only.
+If you're taking the challenge seriously, you probably shouldn't use these answers (but what do i know)!